lwjohnst86/nefa-code/doc/manuscript.md

 paper; RPB conducted research, provided essential reagents and materials; AJH designed research, assisted with interpretation, and provided intellectual feedback on all versions of the paper; LWJ and AJH had primary responsibility for final content.
 All authors read and approved the final manuscript.
-The authors report no potential conflicts of interest relevant to this study.
+AJH is the guarantor of this work and, as such, had full access to all the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis.

 This study was supported by grants from the Canadian Diabetes Association (CDA), the Canadian Institutes for Health Research (CIHR), and the University of